davidsonz/Travel-Website/_posts/2014-09-01-SouthIsland.md

 <img src="https://adventuresofthetravellingtwins.com/Photos/2014-09-01-SouthIsland/rainbow5-min.jpg" class="image1">
 <img src="https://adventuresofthetravellingtwins.com/Photos/2014-09-01-SouthIsland/rainbow6-min.jpg" class="image1">

-<h4>Mt Cheeseman, Canturbury</h4>
+<h4>Mt Cheeseman, Canterbury</h4>

-Our second stop was <a target="_blank" href="http://www.mtcheeseman.co.nz/">Mt Cheeseman</a> in Caturbury.
+Our second stop was <a target="_blank" href="http://www.mtcheeseman.co.nz/">Mt Cheeseman</a> in Canterbury.
 This is a super old school country ski field with only two T-Bars.
 That being said it is a super cool spot to stay.
 There is an old military style bunk house to stay at on the mountain.
 It is a communal type set up with a main living area where both Staff and Guests spend their time when not on the Mountain.
 If you are staying at the lodge then all meals are provided in the cost of staying there.
 The views across the Canterbury plains are amazing and well worth the drive up the hill.